Church of the Holy Family (Staten Island)

-The Church of the Holy Family is a Roman Catholic parish church under the authority of the Roman Catholic Archdiocese of New York, located in Staten Island, New York City.
-The parish was founded in 1966 and is located at 366 Watchogue Road Westerleigh, Staten Island.
+The Church of the Holy Family is a Roman Catholic parish church under the authority of the Roman Catholic Archdiocese of New York, located at 366 Watchogue Road Westerleigh Staten Island, New York City.
+The parish was founded in 1966, a parish center was built in 1968 containing a chapel and school, and a parish church was completed in 1990.